Rahat-Khan-Pathan/naive-bayes-machine-learning-algorithm-implementation/readme.md

 ## Naive Bayes Implementation

+Run main.py and choose the features that you want to predict the probability.

 Data must be in the format shown in data.csv or you can use convert.py to convert from dictionary to that format.

 Last column of the data should contain yes or no only.